 THC degradation and light

-Why should cannabis companies care about THC degradation?
+Why should cultivators and brands care about THC degradation?

 Certainly, cannabis needs to be stored correctly at home – away from light, oxygen, and humidity at the correct temperatures – to extend its longevity.
 But THC degradation should be a concern for dispensaries and other cannabis purveyors, too.
 Here’s why cannabis companies need to be concerned about THC degradation:

-- Brand reputation: Stale flower or old flower can earn a brand a bad rap.
-Although there’s nothing to do to stop time, it is in a brand’s interest to preserve freshness as best as they can to ensure a positive experience once the customer takes it home.
+• Brand reputation: Stale flower or old flower can earn a brand a bad rap.
+Although there’s nothing to do to stop time, it is in a brand’s interest to preserve freshness as best as it can to ensure a positive experience once the customer takes their cannabis home.

 How Cryo Cure prevents THC degradation

 As we discussed earlier in this article, time is the enemy of fresh cannabis, and THC degradation begins the moment the flower comes off the plant.
-Cryo Cure’s patent-pending technology trims down time spent drying and curing cannabis from weeks to as little as 13 hours, shaving THC-killing time off a lengthy process.
-Cutting down this time preserves the THC-A content of the plant, preventing it from degrading into THC and eventually CBN before the product even makes it to the shelf.
+Cryo Cure’s patented technology trims down time spent drying and curing cannabis from weeks to less than a day, shaving THC-killing time off a lengthy process.
+Cutting down this time preserves the plant’s THC-A content, preventing it from degrading into THC and eventually CBN before the product even makes it to the shelf.

 Cryo Cure prevents THC degradation